Nancyiddy/alx-system_engineering-devops/0x00-shell_basics/README.md

-“Move file Betty to my first directory”
+“script to delete the file betty from my first directory”